alljoyn/extras-webdocs/docs/learn/glossary.md

 known as the Onboarder.

-A device, usually a handset, that is used to interact with the onboardable to pass it the Wi-Fi credentials needed for onboarding.
+A device, usually a handset, that is used to interact with the onboardee to pass it the Wi-Fi credentials needed for onboarding.

 ### Onboarding Client